 And what’s more, children who learn social-emotional skills early on grow up to be adults with a strong sense of self, empathy, and who are good at making decisions as well as setting and achieving goals.
 If your districts haven’t started integrating these values into the classroom, now is a good time to start thinking about it.
 The good news is, there are plenty of ways to work these into your curriculum—many of which the students will enjoy!

-There are 5 types of social-emotional learning to familiarize yourself with as you start your lesson planning:
+There are 5 types of social-emotional learning to familiarize yourself with as you start to plan:

 - Social awareness